Sheldon Kannegiesser

 Sheldon Bruce Kannegiesser (born August 15, 1947) is a Canadian former professional ice hockey player who played 366 games in the National Hockey League.
 He played for the Pittsburgh Penguins, New York Rangers, Los Angeles Kings, and Vancouver Canucks.
 Kannegiesser retired from hockey in 1978 and lives in North Bay.
-He published an autobiography written entirely in poetry, called "It is called Warriors of Winter: Rhymes of a Blueliner Balladeer."
+He published an autobiography written entirely in poetry, called "Warriors of Winter: Rhymes of a Blueliner Balladeer."
 His brother was Gordon Kannegiesser.